agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 Briefly and clearly describe the recommendation.
 -->

-A common pain point for new users coming to Scientific Python projects—particularly projects containing compiled code—has been their difficulty of installation, with historic package management troubles arising as a by-product of Python's strong capabilities for wrapping low-level languages such as C, C++, Fortran, and Rust.
-While the situation has improved with enhancements across the Python package management ecosystem, setting up a working Python environment can still be quite difficult for beginners.
+A comon barrier for beginners trying to get started with Scientific Python projects is difficulty of installation.
 Even for experienced Python programmers, it can take a nontrivial amount of time to correctly install an unfamiliar package.

 In-browser interactive documentation offers users a chance to try out and explore projects without taking effort to install them locally.
 Even when users are able to install projects, interactive documentation provides a smoother experience than copying and pasting code snippets into a local REPL, IDE/editor or Notebook.
 It can thus offer benefits for beginners and more experienced programmers alike.